oeatmik/Phys434_Lab_1/README.md

 ## Course Overview

-This repository contains laboratory notebooks and datasets for Physics 434, focusing on computational data analysis techniques using real astronomical data, particularly pulsar survey data from the High Time Resolution Universe Survey (HTRU2).
+This repository contains laboratory notebook templates and datasets for Physics 434.

-## Repository Contents

-- `lab_1_template.ipynb` - Template notebook for Lab 1: Statistical Analysis and Data Visualization
-- `htru2/` - Contains the HTRU2 dataset for pulsar analysis
-- Lab instructions and datasets for computational data analysis

 ## Getting Started